rpetti/resume/resume.md

         a smooth migration.

-	-   Assisted developers with migration of source code and build infrastructure in order to continue business uninterrupted.
+	-   Assisted developers with migration of source code and build infrastructure in order to continue business uninterrupted through major transitions.

 **Software Release Engineer at HP**; April 2008 - Jun 2016

 Developing and maintaining automated build infrastructure and software systems for assisting with rapid application development and release.

 * Primary Tasks
-	-   Build and maintain automated systems for source code compilation and continuous integration.
+	-   Built and maintained automated systems for source code compilation and continuous integration.

-	-   Assist developers in solving code, build and runtime related issues.
+	-   Assisted developers in solving code, build and runtime related issues.

-	-   Create and maintain installers and set-up scripts for products.
+	-   Created and maintained installers and set-up scripts for products using InstallShield and InstallAnywhere.

-	-   Develop and maintain custom applications for automation using Java, Perl, and Python.
+	-   Developed and maintained custom applications for automation using Java, Perl, and Python.

-	-   Administrate source control repository, including merging, importing and backups.
+	-   Administrated source control repository, including merging, importing and backups.

-	-   Integrate source code analysis utilities into automated build infrastructure.
+	-   Integrated source code analysis utilities into automated build infrastructure.

 * Notable Accomplishments